benoleary/Vevacious/README.txt

 CHANGELOG:
+ * 1st August 2013: version 1.0.5
+ - Makefile now makes ./lib/libVevacious.a as a static library as well, which should make it easier to make custom C++ programs that use the Vevacious classes.
+ - Default Python now also checks to see if a tree-level analysis of metastable turned into a 1-loop stable result, & if so, doubles the VEVs of the tree-level minimum as a new starting point for PyMinuit, & then compares the point to which PyMinuit rolled from this new starting point to the input minimum (as basins of attraction can sometimes move so far with loop corrections that a tree-level CCB minimum can get caught in the input minimum's basin of attraction).
+ - Default Python now also now restricts PyMinuit to a hypercube of each field being within a hundred times the scale of the SLHAfile in magnitude (rather than a thousand).

  * 8th July 2013: version 1.0.4
  - Updated citation text, as Vevacious has now got a manual on the arXiv!
    [arXiv:1307.1477 (hep-ph)]